 Do you or your association have lots of good ideas for activities based on the UN’s SDGs?
 If so you can apply for funds in the The Students’ SDG Pool.
 The application deadline is October 1, 2020.

-- aimed at working within the framework of the UN’s SDGs.
+- aimed at working within the framework of the SDGs

-We would like to urge students at all of SDU’s campuses to submit applications.
+We encourage students from all SDU’s campuses to send applications.

 What can and can’t you apply for?

 The funds must go directly to the work with the SDGs and can thus be used for:

 - Establishment costs – including the purchase of relevant equipment

 - Preparation of printed matter and other communication materials, e.g. posters, roll-ups, flyers, video etc.

 The funds may not be used for e.g.: